 Pleuritic-like stitches in right pectoral region, so that he cannot move or breathe without a stitching pain; stitches in chest in region of nipple, with every paroxysm of cough; shortness of breath after ascending stairs, so that he cannot speak a word; later when he speaks stitches on right side of chest.

-Feeling of constriction in chest, impeding breathing; prickling pains in chest; sharp wandering pains in chest and scapular region; bloody sputa.
+Feeling of constriction in chest, impeding breathing; prickling pains in chest; sharp wandering pains in chest (Homeopathy Treatment for Pains in Chest) and scapular region; bloody sputa.
 Oppressed breathing as from a weight on chest.
 Constriction in chest, as if bound, hindering respiration.
 Inflammation of diaphragm.
 Heart-constriction, as from an iron band.
 Angina pectoris.
 Palpitation; pain shooting down left arm.
 Hćmoptysis, with convulsive, spasmodic cough.
 Diaphragmitis, with great difficulty of breathing.
 Acts on circular muscular fibers, hence constrictions.
 It is the heart and arteries especially that at once respond to the influence of Cactus, producing very characteristic constrictions as of an iron band.
 This sensation is found in various places, śsophagus, bladder, etc.